|Tree, in my back yard|

 I know many Jesus-followers who have never written a book, yet possess wisdom.
 These are people who love God and know God and spend much time with God.
 God speaks wisdom through them, to me.

 My first primary source for wisdom is the Christian Scriptures; viz., The Book.
 Since 1970 I have been swimming in a sea of wisdom from above, mediated through the words of the Bible.
-Currently, I am re-soaking in the Psalms and the Book of Ecclesiastes.
+Currently, I am re-soaking in Proverbs and the Gospel of Luke.
 Here is deposited the wisdom of the ages, illuminated to me by God the Holy Spirit.

 Primary wisdom source #2 is the Holy Spirit.
 Scripture points me to the living relationship with God's Spirit, who illuminates and guides me.